javascript-tutorial/en.javascript.info/1-js/3-object-basics/2-garbage-collection/article.md

 Some of the optimizations:

 - **Generational collection** -- objects are split into two sets: "new ones" and "old ones".
 Many objects appear, do their job and die fast, so they can be cleaned up more aggressively.
 Those "new" that survive for long enough, become "old".
 - **Incremental collection** -- there may be many objects, if we try to clean up the whole object tree at once, it may take some time and introduce visible delays.
 So the engine tries to split the job into pieces.
 Then pieces are executed one at a time.
-That requires some extra bookkeeping between them.
+That requires some extra bookkeeping in-between to stay consistent.
 - **Idle-time collection** -- the garbage collector tries to run only while the CPU is idle, to reduce the possible effect on the execution.

-In-depth understanding of the algorithms is also possible, there's no magic, but it requires a lot of under-the-hood digging and -- what's more important, things change, there are ongoing efforts to optimize them.
+In-depth understanding of these optimization is also achievable, there's no magic, but it requires a lot of under-the-hood digging.
+Javascript engines implement them differently.
+And -- what's even more important, things change, so going that deep is recommended when you already know the language well and really need low-level optimizations for your code.

 ## Summary